 Canon 1D-X, Canon 24-70mm f2.8L II @ 55mm, ISO 500, 1/640 sec, f2.8

 An alternative pose for dogs and owners, putting little dogs on laps can sometimes help to keep them calm and still.
-People don’t always like their faces in photos, but are happy for parts of their body to be out of focus in the background.
+People don’t always like their faces to feature in photos, but are happy for their body to be out of focus in the background.
 This is a good way of keeping both dog and owner happy!

 In my pre-session questionnaire, I ask if people wish to be in some of the photos with their pets.
 I make it pretty clear I’m not a family photographer, but I always invite people to jump in for a few shots but make it clear their pets will be the focus of the images.

 The exact question I ask is: “Would you like to be in some photos?” and the multiple choice answers are: